Saelyria/Braid/Documentation/GettingStarted.md

 sections, with its associated handlers only being called for cells in those sections.
 Neat, huh?

 The last thing we do with our sectioned binder is set a 'behaviour' for how it hides and orders sections.
 For simplicity (and because our data isn't dynamic), we'll just leave the default behaviour - 'manually managed'.
-This means to control which sections are displayed (and in what order), we just set the `displayedSections` property on the binder.
+This means in order to control which sections are displayed (and in what order), we just set the `displayedSections` property on the binder.
 We want all our sections displayed, so we'll just do this:

 ```swift
 binder.displayedSections = [.friends, .enemies, .undecided]